 Outdoor Research Ferrosi Pants

-The Outdoor Research Ferrosi pants are incredibly comfortable, offer a high degree of wearer mobility, and keep you cool as you work up a sweat, earning the honor of the best overall pair of hiking pants in this review.
-They are made of durable ripstop fabric, and incorporate a higher-than-average 14% spandex to ensure maximum mobility for hiking, running, yoga, or scrambling across rocks.
+The Outdoor Research Ferrosi pants are incredibly comfortable, offer a high degree of wearer mobility, and keep you cool even as the mercury rises.
+They are made of durable ripstop fabric and incorporate a higher-than-average 14% spandex, making them stretchy and unrestrictive.
+We found that they provide high mobility for hiking, running, yoga, and rock scrambles.
 They are also very light, thin, and highly breathable, making them an ideal choice for hot weather.

 Their high performance in the dry heat makes them less than ideal on cold or windy days; they just don't provide quite enough protection for skinny legs.
-We also couldn't help but notice that the waist sizing is a little off.
-The cut of these pants sits lower on the hips, and with repeated wear, they slide even lower if you don't wear a belt.
-Even so, they are an excellent all-purpose pair that especially shines in hot weather.
+We also found that the waist stretches after a couple of wears (if they haven't been washed and dried in between), so if you are hiking for more than a day, a belt is a near necessity.
+Even so, they are a super comfortable all-purpose pair that especially shines in hot weather.

 Read Review: Outdoor Research Ferrosi Pants

 Best Bang for the Buck